temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 With a Workflow test in place, you can write unit tests for the Activities.

-Both of your Activities make external calls, and it'll be difficult to write tests that reliably test your Activities if they make calls to external services because you'll get a different IP address based on where your machine is located.
-To ensure the Activities are testable in isolation, you'll stub out the `fetch` calls using the sinon library.
+Both of your Activities make external calls to services that will change their results based on who runs them.
+It will be challenging to test these Activities reliably.
+For example, the IP address may vary based on your machine's location.

+To ensure you can teest the Activities in isolation, you’ll stub out the `fetch` calls using the [`sinon`](https://sinonjs.org/) library.

+Sinon.js is a JavaScript testing library that provides powerful tools like spies, stubs, and mocks, allowing you to replace dependencies with controlled, testable behavior.

 Add `sinon` as a development dependency, along with its type definitions: